Recipes from Italy

 Cover the pan with a lid and let it cook for about 5 minutes on low heat.
 The mushrooms will soften, and the flavors will blend together.

-Step 5) - After the sauce has been cooking, it should have thickened.
+Step 5) - After the sauce has been cooked, it should have thickened.
 At this point, remove the clove of garlic from the pan.

 Now, it’s time to add the cream.
 The cream will make the sauce rich and creamy without overpowering the other flavors.
 Stir in the cream and let it cook for another 1-2 minutes to thicken slightly, then turn off the heat.